-uninhibited uninhabited and unknown jungle full of unexplored mysteries (my typo suggests a sense of unfettered freedom that comes with exploring untouched wilderness).
-This is not a romantic place by any means, but ‘home’ nonetheless, more of an exhilarating, at times dangerous and challenging place, in which survival is unlikely, unless we have good maps, a good compass and a backpack full of food and tools to face whatever comes our way.
+uninhibited uninhabited, and an unknown jungle full of unexplored mysteries (my typo suggests a sense of unfettered freedom that comes with exploring untouched wilderness).
+This is not a romantic place by any means, but ‘home’ nonetheless, more of an exhilarating, at times dangerous and challenging place, in which survival is unlikely unless we have good maps, a good compass, and a backpack full of food and tools to face whatever comes our way.
 Such (and much more) is the mind, the emergent property of the brain, the most complex object in the known universe.
-Without solid meditation tools we get hopelessly lost in the vast expanse of the mind, which has the capacity to endlessly fool us.
-If we don’t want to lose our way, these tools need to be learned, practiced and made available to our consciousness at a moment’s notice, and for that much needs to be memorized.
+Without solid meditation tools, we get hopelessly lost in the vast expanse of the mind, which has the capacity to endlessly fool us.
+If we don’t want to lose our way, these tools need to be learned, practiced, and made available to our consciousness at a moment’s notice, and for that much needs to be memorized.

 There is meditation proper with all its tools and complexities, and then there are the preliminary attitudes and reflections that form the necessary psychological background and holding environment, ensuring we maintain the right orientation that allows us to make optimal use of meditation and its permeation in everyday life.
 It is the latter we will be focusing on here, as it became clear that our student was not able to embody the principles involved in these so important preliminary reflections.

 Remember that meditation is all about regulation, which I briefly discuss within its evolutionary context in another blog soon to be posted.
 What is the essence of regulation?
 Two aspects define regulation: Monitoring and modifying energy flow.
 You can use other terms if you want: Sensing and shaping or tracking and transforming energy flow.
 Regulation = monitoring (sensing, tracking) + modifying (shaping, transforming) energy flow.
 Even though it is by no means easily accessible, thanks to our middle prefrontal cortex (MPC) we inherently possess the capacity to monitor and then modify our energy flow, both for good and for bad.
 We can ignore this capacity to our peril, or harness its power for great benefit through training.
-First we learn to monitor how energy flows as we first find out what’s actually going on.
-This affords us a wider, new and more encompassing perspective, from which we can then modify the energy flow in such a way as to ensure greater harmony in how it flows.
+First, we learn to monitor how energy flows as we first find out what’s actually going on.
+This affords us a wider, new, and more encompassing perspective, from which we can then modify the energy flow in such a way as to ensure greater harmony in how it flows.
 This is how we achieve a greater degree of organismic integration.
-In what follows I am going to shift things around, and start with a short overview of some preliminary attitudinal techniques that allow us to modify energy flow first, before we then explore in part 2 how to monitor energy flow by analyzing the email I received in greater detail.
-A little suspense will spice up your week.
+In what follows I am going to shift things around and start with a short overview of some preliminary attitudinal techniques that allow us to modify energy flow first before we then explore in part 2 how to monitor energy flow by analyzing the email I received in greater detail.

 As you walk through life examining the way you create your reality, these are a few useful daily reflections to keep in mind.
 For easier recall, each reflection comes with an image, a metaphor that evokes what we need to pay attention to:

-- The examination and integration of your mind occurs at a SNAIL‘s pace: Slowly, like Nomads meandering Attentively through the unknown with an Inventive spirit that can Languorously contemplate.
+- The examination and integration of your mind occur at a SNAIL‘s pace: Slowly, like Nomads meandering Attentively through the unknown with an Inventive spirit that can Languorously contemplate.
 Sloppy meandering rather than pursuing a goal on a straight line is what best defines how we proceed when we are attuned to the organism’s rhythms.
-The unfolding of the universe through who we are is an ever creative process calling to our inventive nature.
+The unfolding of the universe through who we are is an ever-creative process calling to our inventive nature.